 The cure for over-concentration is effective dilution.

-If your drink is much too sweet, how effective is it to add an extra 1cm of water on top?
+If your drink is much too sweet, how effective is it to add an extra 1cm of water?
 No detectable difference, right?
-So instead you pour out the top third and fill it with fresh water.
+So you pour out the top third and fill it with fresh water.
 Now we’re talking.